Chart Color Schemes

 Pakenham - North West lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-All drivers including natural growth and overseas migration were positive factors.
-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future projections anticipate exceptional growth, placing the area in the top 10 percent nationally.
-By 2041, the population is expected to increase by 10,630 persons, a total increase of 92.5% over the 17 years.
+Future projections anticipate exceptional growth, placing Pakenham - North West in the top 10 percent of statistical areas nationally, with an expected increase of 10,630 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 92.5% over the 17-year period.

 Frequently Asked Questions - Population